 Let’s jump into the details from last month.

-Tradeline sales income was $275 in February.
+Tradeline sales income totaled $0 in February.
+I should have received almost $1,000 during February, but due to some unexplained error the money didn’t magically show up.
+I have opened a support ticket with the tradeline sales company to hopefully restart the money pipeline soon!
 I ramped up my tradeline sales in 2020 and discussed it in a bit more detail in my October 2020 monthly post and in my July 2021 monthly post.
-I just had over $1,000 in tradeline sales at the end of February, so my March and April tradeline sales totals should be fairly high.

-For February , my “deposit income” totaled $157.
-Of this total, $133 came from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).
+For January, my “deposit income” totaled $69.
+Out of the total, $54 of the “deposit income” comes from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).

 If you sign up for Rakuten through this link and make a qualifying $25 purchase through Rakuten, you’ll get a $10 sign up bonus.